tarantool/doc/doc/1.7/dev_guide/box_protocol.rst

                               MP_MAP

-* CALL: CODE - 0x06
+* CALL_16: CODE - 0x06
   Call a stored function, returning an array of tuples.
-  This is applicable for Tarantool version 1.6.
-  In future versions this request will be renamed to CALL_16 and a different code will be recommended for CALL.
+This is deprecated; CALL (0x0a) is recommended instead.

 .. code-block:: none

-    CALL BODY:
+    CALL_16 BODY:

     +=======================+==================+
     |                       |                  |